When is it ok to use external rewards?

-My whole ASD from the Inside out approach is based on the idea that one of the main areas we want to target with our kids on the spectrum is improving their INTRINSIC motivation to communicate...which means, we generally don't want to rely on external rewards in sessions.
+My whole ASD from the Inside out approach is based on the idea that one of the main areas we want to target with our kids on the spectrum is improving their INTRINSIC motivation to communicate...which means, we generally don't want to rely on external rewards.
 But are there times it's ok to use them??

 External rewards should ONLY be used for algorithmic tasks.
 Algorithmic tasks are routine tasks that require little creativity and typically requires you to do the same thing over and over.
 Example of an algorithmic task for kids: Cleaning up blocks and putting them in a container!

 When we ask kids to complete these algorithmic, routine tasks (tasks that don't require much creativity and might be seen as boring), external rewards can provide a small motivation boost without adverse effects.